project-chip/connectedhomeip/examples/all-clusters-app/nxp/rt/rt1060/README.md

 For this configuration a K32W0 RCP image is required and must support in a single image the openthread RCP configuration and the BLE HCI BB configuration.
-Messages between the host and the K32W0 transceiver are transfered on a single UART with flow control support.
-For that the HDLC-Lite framing protocol is used to transfert spinel and hci frames.
+Messages between the host and the K32W0 transceiver are transferred on a single UART with flow control support.
+For that the HDLC-Lite framing protocol is used to transfer spinel and hci frames.
 In addition, hci and spinel frames can be distinguished by using the Spinel convention which is line compatible with BT/BLE HCI.

 Before building the Matter host application, it is required to generate the K32W0 image supporting features as described above.
 To build this binary the target `ot_rcp_ble_hci_bb_single_uart_fc` should be built by following the [Readme.md][ot_rcp_ble_hci_bb_k32w0_readme].
-After a successfull build, a `".h"` file will be generated and would contain the K32W0 RCP binary.
+After a successful build, a `".h"` file will be generated and would contain the K32W0 RCP binary.
 As described in the [Readme.md][ot_rcp_ble_hci_bb_k32w0_readme], the application binaries will be generated in